sara-stojkov/Java_Hotel/README.md

 Only for a few frames was _Window Builder_ used, all others were hardcoded.

+## Motivation

+This project was a great way to learn the basic pillars of OOP - inheritance, encapsulation, polymorhpism and abstraction.

+Learing how to structure classes and the actual app has been really helpful so far.
+This app helped me see how an actual project timeline will look.

 ## External Java libraries
 JDatePicker 1.3.4
 https://sourceforge.net/projects/jdatepicker/files/latest/download